glomatico/gamdl/README.md

 - `jpg`: Default format.
 - `png`: Lossless format.
 - `raw`: Raw cover without processing (requires `save_cover` to save separately).

+### Database path

+You can specify any path for storing a database file of downloaded media.
+This is useful if you want to avoid waiting for Gamdl to fetch metadata for checking if a media item has already been downloaded.

 ## Embedding